 - Verify Exchange autodiscover DNS: You can use the nslookup tool that comes with any version of Microsoft Windows to view the DNS records for your domain.

 - Check firewalls and PAC configuration: Firewall or internet proxy restrictions enforced on your corporate internal network may prevent the nslookup tool from functioning properly.

 - Check the MX records: Open a DOS Command Prompt (Start >> Programs >> Accessories >> Command Prompt)

 Type “nslookup”.
 Your computer’s DNS server name and IP address will be displayed.

 Type “set type=mx”.
 This will cause nslookup to only return what are known as MX (mail exchange) records from the DNS servers.

 The results should look similar to the following:

 - Use the Remote Connectivity Analyzer tool: Go to https://testconnectivity.microsoft.com/

 The Remote Connectivity Analyzer is a collection of web-based tools that help identify connectivity issues affecting the Exchange Server environment.
 It’s easy to use and quite intuitive, but before running any tests, make sure that you have cleared your Internet Explorer cache.

 We hope you found this article helpful.
-Let us know if you have other problems with Outlook in the comments bellow!
+Let us know if you have other problems with Outlook!